List of To Kill a Mockingbird characters: Scout Finch

 Jean Louise "Scout" Finch, as an adult, is the narrator of To Kill a Mockingbird and Go Set a Watchman.
 She comments on how she could not understand something at the time but now can appreciate it.
-She gets into trouble with Miss Caroline, her teacher because she is expected to learn reading and writing her way.
+She gets into trouble with Miss Caroline, her teacher, because she is expected to learn reading and writing her way.
 She is a tomboy and spends most of her time with her brother Jem and best friend Dill.
 To Jem's advice to pretend to "be a lady and start sewing or something", she answers, "Hell, no".
 The hints the narrator gives us about her grown-up life reveal that she has not attempted to change herself to please.

 She matures from age 6 to age 9 as the novel progresses but remains naive and idealistic, despite an increased understanding of human nature and racism in her town.
-At the beginning of the book, Scout is confused by some of the words and names she hears people directing toward her father, such as "black man-lover".
+At the beginning of the book, Scout is confused by some of the words and names she hears people directing toward her father, such as "nigger-lover".
 Being only six, Scout does not know how to handle such situations, so she tries to resolve her problems by fighting, or by talking to Atticus about what she has heard.
 By the end of the book, Scout realizes that racism does exist and comes to terms with its presence in her town.
 Scout also learns how to deal with others, including the Finch family housekeeper, Calpurnia, and her aunt, Alexandra.
 Scout is the only one of the novel's primary three children (Dill, Jem, and herself) to see and speak to Boo Radley during the course of the novel and realize that he is harmless, despite her initial fear of him.
 She unintentionally stops a mob about to lynch Tom Robinson by talking to the mob leader, Mr. Cunningham, who she knows as Walter Cunningham's father.

 She is portrayed by Mary Badham in the film.

 Jem Finch

 Jeremy Atticus "Jem" Finch is Atticus' son and Scout's older brother by four years.
 Jem's progression into adult maturity is apparent throughout the course of the novel.
 He is seen to have a greater understanding of the obstacles thrown their way.
 Jem explains many things to Scout throughout the novel.
 Bob Ewell breaks Jem's arm during his assault on the Finch children, subsequently resulting in it being shorter than it had been.

 He is portrayed by Phillip Alford in the film adaptation of To Kill a Mockingbird.

-At the beginning of Go Set a Watchman, an earlier draft of To Kill a Mockingbird, Jem has already died of the heart condition which killed their mother.
+At the beginning of Go Set a Watchman, an earlier draft of To Kill a Mockingbird, Jem has already died of the heart condition that killed their mother.